cgnd/hackster-water-level-sensor/README.md

 > [!TIP]
 >
-> To automatically start the NCS toolchain environment when entering the project workspace, check out [this article on Hackster.io](https://www.hackster.io/cdwilson/automatically-activate-zephyr-build-environments-with-direnv-65af9c).
+> To learn how to automatically start the NCS toolchain environment when entering the project workspace, check out [this repo](https://github.com/cgnd/direnv-ncs).

 ## Building the firmware locally